davidrbourke/DVA-C02/EC2 Instance Storage.md

 ## Delete on termination

-1. When creating an EBS volume during EC2 creation, there is an option to delete on termination.
-   1. Default selection (can be overridden):
+When creating an EBS volume during EC2 creation, there is an option to delete on termination.
+Default selection (can be overridden):

-      1. The root volume is selected
+- The root volume is selected for delete on termination
-      2. Any other attached EBS volumne is **not selected** by default for deletion on termination.
+- Any other attached EBS volume is **not selected** by default for deletion on termination.
 It will remain, unless the option is overridden.

 ### EBS Volume Types